 Please see “Graduate Academic Standing” section of this catalog, for information pertaining to graduate standing in all graduate programs.

 Students are expected to attend all scheduled meetings of the courses for which they are registered.
 Each professor has the right to establish regulations regarding attendance (e.g., the relation between attendance and the final grade).
 Students who miss the first two consecutive class meetings may be administratively dropped from the course by the professor.
-Professors will notify Student Services of those students who miss the first two consecutive class meetings and have not communicated with their professor.
+Professors will notify Student success of those students who miss the first two consecutive class meetings and have not communicated with their professor.

 Administrative Dismissal for Non-Attendance